 On the airport side, Runway Manila is connected directly to the T3 building.
 Note that there’s a security barrier with baggage/body scanners at the entrance if you’re walking into the terminal from the bridge.

 The Newport City side is not physically linked to any building, apart from the structure that houses the entrance and lifts.
 What you’ll find outside the door is a small transport terminal, served by shuttles assigned to ferry travellers between Runway Manila and various points around Newport City (including Resorts World and the different hotels).

-Here’s a video – not by me! – showing what it’s like to use Runway Manila, starting from the airport side.
+Here’s a video – NOT by me! – showing what it’s like to use Runway Manila.